-Take the first step on your journey toward becoming a pharmacy technician with an online program at Ultimate Medical Academy.8 At UMA, you’ll receive pharmacy technician training for pursuing entry-level roles in the field and preparation to sit for the Pharmacy Technician Certification Examination (PTCE) if you meet eligibility requirements.
-This is all included in a curriculum with coursework designed to benefit your school-life balance.3 Also included is 180 hours of on-site training at the end of the program.
+Take the first step on your journey toward earning an associate degree at Ultimate Medical Academy and receive an education to pursue work as a pharmacy technician.5 At UMA, you’ll receive online pharmacy technician training for pursuing entry-level roles in the field and preparation to sit for the Pharmacy Technician Certification Examination (PTCE) if you meet eligibility requirements.
+This is all included in a curriculum with flexible study coursework designed to benefit your school-life balance.3 We even include 180 hours of on-site externship training at the end of the program.

 If you enjoy working closely with people and have a sharp eye for detail, you might fit the script for a career as a pharmacy technician.

 Pharmacy technicians dispense prescription medications, work with pharmacy customers, and organize inventory, among other duties.
 Individuals in this role are under the supervision of a pharmacist, who is responsible for reviewing all medications filled before they are dispensed.